 "My vision is to build a system that is deployable anywhere in the world," says the former hydraulics engineer.
 "There are many regions that are unable to use wind turbines because of weather conditions or the fact that the sea is too deep."

-Their ambition has impressed Shell Technology Ventures (STV), Shell’s corporate venturing arm, which alongside German energy company E.On and US-based oil services firm Schlumberger, has made the £5 million investment.
-KPS first appeared on Shell’s radar through its GameChanger programme, which provides technical and financial support to unproven ideas in their early stages of conception.
+Their ambition has impressed Shell Technology Ventures (STV), Shell’s corporate venturing arm, which alongside German energy company E.On and US-based oil services firm Schlumberger, made the £5 million investment.

 Other airborne projects

-The investment comes months after a Dutch firm, E-Kite, was awarded for a proposal on how kite power could contribute to tackling climate change.
-The company won the renewables category at Energy Fest, a start-up pitching competition in Amsterdam, the Netherlands, co-sponsored by Shell.
+Last year Dutch firm, E-Kite, was awarded for a proposal on how kite power could contribute to tackling climate change.
+The company won the renewables category at Energy Fest 2016, a start-up pitching competition in Amsterdam, the Netherlands, co-sponsored by Shell.

 But with relative modest investments so far, can kite power secure the stronger funding and backing it needs to make a real difference?
 E-Kite founder Max ter Horst is optimistic.
 "Kite power reduces the cost of wind power so far, that in a few years from now you won’t need subsidies to profitably generate wind energy," he says.
 "Our belief is that energy is only truly sustainable if it’s financially sustainable."